redis/redis-doc/commands/memory-usage.md

 For nested data types, the optional `SAMPLES` option can be provided, where `count` is the number of sampled nested values.
 The samples are averaged to estimate the total size.
 By default, this option is set to `5`.
-To sample the all of the nested values, use `SAMPLES 0`.
+To retrieve the total memory for all of nested values, use `SAMPLES 0`.

 @examples